atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/README.md

 * 3. Preprocess the data
 * 4. Split the data into training and test sets.
 * 5. Fit the models and evaluate performance
+*
-## Steps you can follow to create a hotel booking cancellation prediction model using logistic regression and decision tree:
+### Steps to create a hotel booking cancellation prediction model using logistic regression and decision tree:

-## Import necessary libraries like pandas, numpy, seaborn, matplotlib, scikit-learn, etc.
+* Import necessary libraries like pandas, numpy, seaborn, matplotlib, scikit-learn, etc.

 * Load the dataset into a pandas dataframe.